QCLabHKU/QNCIDock/README.md

 ## Docking on a single protein
-We first demonstrate how to dock 6HA4_T3Y from Dockgen Dataset for you to try. first change into the directory '*replace with your path*'/pication/Example_6HA4_T3Y
+We first demonstrate how to dock 6HA4_T3Y from the DockGen Dataset for you to try.
+First, change into the directory '*replace with your path*'/pication/Example_6HA4_T3Y
 ### 1. Sample
 ```bash
 python sample_vina.py